01-07-2008: March Sugar: Ethanol Use Sops Up Surpluses

 FB 1 FB 2

-The average volatility shown below suggests that a major change in direction to down is imminent at a volatility low point.
+The average volatility shown below suggests that a downtrend remains intact from the last volatility low point.

 Range/Volatilitiy Chart